-In close relation to spacing lies letter-spacing (also, tracking), which is employed by the font user to manually adjust the defined spacing of a font.
+In close relation to spacing lies letter-spacing (or tracking), which is employed by the font user to manually adjust the defined spacing globally.
 If carefully applied, informed adjustments to the letter-spacing can prove to be useful in certain situations.
 Depending on the typeface, in display sizes, letters may appear a little too loosely arranged and in that case negative letter-spacing can be utilised to make for a more cohesive word shape.
 The same applies to small sizes where a moderate amount of positive letter-spacing can aid legibility and readability.

 Excessive negative letter-spacing injures readers’ eyes and should be punishable by gently chopping both index fingers of the designer responsible.

-Note: the concept of letter-spacing does not apply to writing systems with connecting characters; here any alteration of letter-spacing will corrupt the design.
+Note: the concept of letter-spacing does not apply to scripts with connecting characters; here any alteration of letter-spacing will corrupt the design.